kerenzhou062/rbsSeeker/README.md

 ```

 # usage
-Pleae note that rbsSeeker can only accept bam from single-end reads.
+Pleae note that rbsSeeker can only accept bam from single-end reads as input for peak/site calling.

 The available options of rbsSeeker are as follow: